botesjuan/API-Web-Security/module/Endpoint-Analysis.md

 ![postman-get-auth-token.png](/images/postman-get-auth-token.png)

->response received include latest ***bearer*** authenticaiton token in the response body, copy and place at top of collection for this API as global bearer authenticaiton token:
+>response received include latest ***bearer*** authentication token in the response body, copy and place at top of collection for this API as global bearer authenticaiton token:

 ![postman-update-collection-authorization-globaltoken.png](/images/postman-update-collection-authorization-globaltoken.png)